COVID-19 Vaccine Information at a Glance:

 When can I get my vaccine?

-CHP is following the CDC, FDA and State protocols and guidelines that prioritize patients based on complications of COVID-19 complications to distribute the vaccine to our patients and staff.
+CHP is following the CDC, FDA and State protocols and guidelines, in concert with our joint Berkshire County wide effort with Berkshire Health Systems and county public health officials.
 Information on the state information and other COVID questions: click here.

 Should my child get the COVID-19 vaccine?